inlight-media/challenge-me/challenges/the-ants-go-marching/README.md

 [The Ants Go Marching](https://www.youtube.com/watch?v=Pjw2A3QU8Qg)

-So why not doing a code challenge about ants?
+So why not do a code challenge about ants?

 I found this code challenge online so please don’t google for the solutions.